-When the examiner determines that a >37 CFR < 1.47 case is allowable, he or she should forward the file wrapper with a brief memorandum of that fact to the Office of the \>Assistant Commissioner for Patents <.
-The >37 CFR < 1.47 aspects of the case will then be reviewed.
-If it appears that the originally nonsigning inventor has joined in the application, or has received notice and not replied in any way, the file wrapper is generally returned to the examiner for allowance without further >37 CFR < 1.47 correspondence.
-On the other hand, if the inventor designee has shown some interest in the case short of proper joinder, he or she may be notified of imminent allowance and given a further opportunity to take any action he or she deems appropriate.
-Where there has been no proper joinder, a patent on a>37 CFR<1.47(b) application must be granted to the inventor, notwithstanding any recorded assignment by the inventor, In re Schuyler, 119 USPQ 97 (Comm'r Pat.
+When the examiner determines that a 37 CFR 1.47 >application, or a file wrapper continuing application (37 CFR 1.62) thereof, < is allowable, be or she should forward the file with a brief memorandum of that fact to the Office of >Special Program Examination<.
+The 37 CFR 1.47 aspects of the case will then be reviewed.
+If it appears that the originally nonsigning inventor has joined in the application, or has received notice and not replied in any way, the file wrapper is generally returned to the examiner for allowance without further 37 CFR 1.47 correspondence.
+On the other hand, if the inventor designee has shown some interest in the case short of proper joinder. he or she may be notified of imminent allowance and given a further opportunity to take any action he or she deems appropriate.
+Where there has been no proper joinder, a patent on a 37 CFR 1.47(b) application must be granted to the inventor, notwithstanding any recorded assignment by the inventor, In re Schuyler, 119 USPQ 97 (Comm'r Pat.
 1957).
 Hence, it is generally advisable for an applicant to effect the inventor's proper joinder as soon as practicable.
-The fact that the application was made under >37 CFR< 1.47 will be indicated on the patent unless a proper joinder has been made.
+The fact that the application was made under 37 CFR 1.47 will be indicated on the patent unless a proper joinder has been made.